fxyoge/finfetch/README.md

 Finfetch keeps a small database on your machine with only enough information to 1) authenticate a single user, 2) display your bank names and account "masks" (last four digits of account numbers), 3) request transaction data from Plaid.
 No transaction data is kept within this database--that lives in the CSVs that you download.

-To prevent an attacker with access to your hard drive from gaining API privileges to your accounts, your Plaid access keys are stored in an encrypted form.
-If you forget your password you can delete the file `db.db` in the `backend` directory, but you'll need to contact Plaid's support if you want to remove these accounts from your billing.
+To prevent an attacker with access to your hard drive from gaining API privileges to your accounts, your Plaid access tokens (per-bank credentials) are stored in an encrypted form.
+If you forget your password you can delete the database file, but you'll need to contact Plaid's support if you want to remove these accounts from your billing.

 Since Finfetch runs a local server that is only accessible to your machine, others on your network will not be able to access your running process.